 - You’ll also need to submit form AD03 to Companies House detailing which of the statutory records are to be held at the SAIL rather than at the registered office.

 - If you later move any of these records back to your company’s registered office you will need to submit Companies House form AD04, which lists those statutory records that are now being returned to the registered office.

 Until 30 June 2016, the SAIL address and details of statutory records held there needed to be included in each annual return submitted by the company.
 From 30 June 2016, the replacement confirmation statement no longer needs to include these details as this confirms that all filings are up to date.
 This will include any changes to the SAIL address and records held there.
 Therefore, if any changes in the details held by Companies House are needed at the confirmation date these will need to be reported separately but at the same time.

 One of the reasons why you need to inform Companies House where the statutory records are held is so that someone who wants to inspect these records knows where to visit.
 If your company is a private company, you must make your company’s records available for a period of at least 2 hours between 9 am and 5 pm on a working day of the person’s choice.
 Someone wanting to look at your records must give you notice of the date and time they intend to make the inspection.
 The notice required is either:

 - at least two working days in the circumstances set out in the regulations; or

 - at least ten working days in all other cases.

-If your company is a public company you must make your company’s records available for inspection between 9 am and 5 pm on every working day for anyone who visits the appropriate address.
+If your company is a public company you must make your company’s records available for inspection for at least 2 hours between 9 am and 5 pm on every working day for anyone who visits the appropriate address.